Skip to main content

 Emissions cut, offshore and onshore

-The availability of a reliable power supply to the Oil and Gas installations will allow onboard fossil fuel power generation to be retired, elimintaing substantial quantities of CO2 emissions over the life of these installations.
+The availability of a reliable power supply to the Oil and Gas installations will allow onboard fossil fuel power generation to be retired, eliminating substantial quantities of CO2 emissions over the life of these installations.

 [1] Estimate based on CO2 reference values for the UK grid average (BEIS 2019), UK offshore power generation (Oil & Gas Authority (2020) UKCS Energy Integration Final Report Annex 1.
 Offshore electrification), and offshore wind (ClimateXChange (2015) Life cycle costs and carbon emissions of wind power).